 The MoD had a brief and forlorn hope that the RAF might get away with saying that what the Minister had really meant to say was ". . . before the end of this financial year", but that idea was soon dropped as being unsustainable.
 Even then, in 1999, every media person knew that saying "What the Minister meant to say . . .", was simply a polite way of saying "The Minister screwed it up!" which, of course, you are not allowed to say.

 Above: Late morning 11 August 1999 at Exeter Airport as the Total Eclipse of the Sun became total.
 This image was taken for me on my new digital camera.
 (I had to stay behind at Cranwell where the eclipse was not quite total.)
-Shortly after this, the Reds carried out a planned public display at Exeter.
+As soon as the Sun returned, the Reds carried out a planned public display at Exeter.

 There was a lot of frantic work in the following months.
 Once the Minister had announced publicly that the Red Arrows would return to Scampton before the end of the year 2000, everything was geared up to making sure that it happened, however inconvenient it might be.
 I was asked if I would be willing to stay on past my 65th birthday in September long enough to cover the return.
 I rather reluctantly agreed to stay on until the end of the year, the calendar year not the financial year and, naturally, I got the job of organising a media facility for the Red Arrows when they ceremonially flew in from Cranwell.